bit-current/DistributedTraining/README.md

-    --wallet.name <your miner wallet> # Must be created using the bittensor-cli --wallet.hotkey <your validator hotkey> # Must be created using the bittensor-cli --logging.debug # Run in debug mode, alternatively --logging.trace for trace mode
+    --wallet.name <your miner wallet> # Must be created using the bittensor-cli --wallet.hotkey <your validator hotkey> # Must be created using the bittensor-cli --logging.debug # Run in debug mode, alternatively --logging.trace for trace mode --axon.port <an open port to serve the bt axon on>
+    --dht.port <another open port to serve the dht axon on>
+    --dht.announce_ip <your device ip address>

 # To run the validator
 python -m neurons/validator.py